Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Prosodic Preliminaries

 \subsection{Covariate selection}

 To control for non-probabilistic factors that could influence phonetic duration, we extracted several predictor variables from previously established norming databases.
-For consistency with previous work, we use frequency information from the SUBTLEX-US corpus \cite{brysbaert2009moving}.
+For consistency with previous work, we use frequency information from the SUBTLEX-US corpus \citep{brysbaert2009moving}.
 We obtain norms for a word's length in number of phonemes from \cite{chee2020consistency}.
 Number of syllables was not found to be a significant predictor in any analysis, and was recommended for exclusion in all model comparisons; therefore, we do not report any models with it included.
+Such a finding may be due to the existence of other covariates in the model, particularly by-word random intercepts and other predictors in the fixed effects that encode length, as syllable structure is known to influence word duration \citep{TurkAliceE.1997Tdoa}.
 Each word's forward and backward transition probability is computed per dataset by the relevant n-gram or neural language model, described in each section.
 Table \ref{tab:predictions} shows the predicted outcomes from these analyses.

-To account for phrase-final lengthening, we compute a transform on relative position, itself defined as the position $i$\footnote{$i$ is strictly positive and non-zero.} for a word $w_i$ out of all of the $n$ words in the sentence.
+To account for phrase-final lengthening, we compute a transform on relative position, itself defined as the position $i$ for a word $w_i$ out of all of the $n$ words in the sentence. $i$ is strictly positive and non-zero.
 We compute an inverse position value that produces higher values the closer the sentence is to the end.

-At the end of the sentence, this value is undefined; therefore, we impute the maximum value from other non-initial positions in the other sentences in each corpus to determine this inverse position value.
+At the end of the sentence ($i=n$), this value is undefined; therefore, we impute the maximum value from other non-initial positions in the other sentences in each corpus to determine this inverse position value.

-We include random intercepts for each word in a particular part of speech (POS) category (e.g., \textit{extract} as a noun or verb) to account for variation that might arise for homographic words or words used in different sentences as well as random intercepts by talker.
-For analysis of Buckeye and CORAAL in Section \S \ref{dialect-corpus-analysis}, course-grained POS tags were obtained through spaCy \cite{Honnibal_spaCy_Industrial-strength_Natural_2020}.
+Where possible, we include random intercepts for each word in a particular part of speech (POS) category (e.g., \textit{extract} as a noun or verb) to account for variation that might arise for homographic words or words used in different sentences as well as random intercepts by talker.
+For analysis of Buckeye and CORAAL in Section \S \ref{dialect-corpus-analysis}, course-grained POS tags were obtained through spaCy \citep{Honnibal_spaCy_Industrial-strength_Natural_2020}.
 We relied on the Penn Treebank POS tags in Section \S \ref{upadhye-replication}, and no POS labels were available for Section \S \ref{clarkcandor}.